Ask Slashdot: Why Are There No Huge Leaps Forward In CPU/GPU Power?

 Processor speeds, although they have increased significantly over the same time period, have not doubled every 18 to 24 months.

+The part where you acted like you knew what you were talking about instead of just misremembering some thing you didnt understand when you heard it, is called dishonesty.
+You, sir, are a liar.
+You arent a liar because you are wrong.
+You are a liar because you pretended to know.

+The part where you literally got it all wrong tells us that the last

-Breakthroughs are NOT plannable projects (Score:3)
+Breakthroughs are NOT plannable projects (Score:5, Insightful)

 The poster asks a question that assumes breakthroughs can be planned just like any other development project.
 But breakthroughs are not, or rather, those that can be planned and worked already have been.
 The computer science field has been operating awash with funding for at least 55 years.